Ricardo Arzate González

 - Debuting in the world of opera by Conducting "Don Pasquale" at the new state theater in Turin.

 - Continuing his career by conducting Operas in the Theaters of Verbania, Asti, Biella and Vercelli in Northern Italy.

 In Japan he has conducted at the Hyogo Performing Arts Center KOBELCO Hall, DMG MORI YAMATO KORIYAMAJO HALL, and the Aichi Prefectural Arts Theater.

-In 2022, he will receive the Sadao Yamada Special Selection Music Award, and will be appointed Associate Conductor of the Central Aichi Symphony Orchestra.
+In 2022, he won the competition of the Sadao Yamada Special Selection Music Award, and was appointed as Associate Conductor of the Central Aichi Symphony Orchestra from 2023.

-In 2023 he will work in nationally co-produced operas as assistant conductor to Maestro Asher Fisch in the Tokyo Metropolitan Opera Theater.
+In 2023 he worked in nationally co-produced operas as assistant conductor to Maestro Asher Fisch in the Tokyo Metropolitan Opera Theater.